Collinformatics/AudioTranscriptionPy/README.md

 # Running The Program:

-The program will save your transcribed messages in the 'logs" folder
+The program will save your transcribed messages in the "logs" folder

 - Open "log.txt" to view and edit the text